alberttheprince/rpemotes-reborn/README.md

 rpemotes-reborn is a community-driven FiveM emote menu allowing players to express themselves in roleplay with custom animations, countless facial expressions, walk styles, and props inspired by [DullPear](https://github.com/andristum/dpemotes), maintained by Popcorn RP after TayMcKenzieNZ began selling an open-source community project against the spirit of the project.

-A partial archive of the original RP Emotes docs can be found here: https://web.archive.org/web/20231218223552/https://docs.rpemotes.com/
+A partial archive of the original RP Emotes docs can be found [here](https://web.archive.org/web/20231218223552/https://docs.rpemotes.com/)

+Rpemotes-reborn is free, **and will always be free**: accept no substitutes or reproductions from scummy people reselling other's hard work against agreements made with creators.
+We're committed to the open-source community and the dozens of contributors who put hard work into rpemotes to provide the community with free emotes and props.

+Want to help support them?
+Check out our credits section at the bottom of the Readme and support those creators!

 ---